dataloop-ai/dtlpy-documentation/docs_build/tutorials_templates/data_management/data_types/lidar/data_setup/chapter.md

 # Data setup

-## Step 1 + 2: Data Preparation
+## Files and Calibration Data Setup

-Follow steps 1 and 2 on the guide on [LiDAR Data Setup](https://docs.dataloop.ai/docs/lidar-data-setup).
+To prepare a dataset for LiDAR video creation, please ensure that you complete the prerequisite steps outlined in the [LiDAR Data Setup](https://docs.dataloop.ai/docs/lidar-data-setup) documentation.

-## Step 3: Create the LiDAR Video File
+## Create the LiDAR Video File

 Once all files are ready, to create the LiDAR video file (of all the PCD files stitched together), do as follows: